TyruswooStudio/McKathlin_SwitchableText-MZ/README.md

 ## Compatibility

-This plugin is fully compatible with Tyruswoo_BigChoiceLists in any order on the plugin list.

-However, Switchable Text may conflict with non-Tyruswoo plugins that alter the way `Game_Interpreter` makes choice lists.
+Switchable Text may conflict with other plugins that alter the way `Game_Interpreter` makes choice lists.
 If you encounter conflicts, try switching which choice-list-affecting plugin comes after which.
 If conflicts with Switchable Text persist, talk to us on [Tyruswoo.com](https://www.tyruswoo.com) and we'll do our best to help you.